charliemylens/splash/README.md

 ## VIEWING THE DEV SERVER

-I just server the folder as a webserver using python...
+I just serve the folder as a webserver using python...

 ```sh